Did you know that Vienna is one of the most interesting cities to discover street art in Europe?

 Our hostel next to the Naschmarkt food market is located right in Vienna’s mural epicenter.

-Be sure to grab a bite and even free food samples at some of the uncountable food stands and restaurants.
+Be sure to grab a bite and even free food samples at some of the countless food stands and restaurants.

 Right next to the restaurant NENI you’ll find some great street art pieces.